 A 2018 study out of Australia showed that adults suffering from age-related macular degeneration were less likely than a control group to notice the expression on a face.
 Interestingly enough, when they did notice an expression, they generally categorized it correctly.

 Again, adults with AMD aren’t exactly analogous to children.
 However, it’s not hard to imagine some of the same difficulties making delicate social interactions tricky for a growing child.
 Especially given how reliant extremely young children with limited vocabularies are on non-verbal cues.

 As anyone who grew up with low vision can testify, poor eyesight can make sports much more difficult than they might otherwise be.

 You’ll find plenty of empirical sources discuss this.
-Traditional recreational activities aren’t designed with low vision in mind, and children with undiagnosed difficulties can quickly find themselves frustrated and several steps behind their peers.
+Traditional recreational activities aren’t designed with low vision in mind, and children with undiagnosed social development difficulties can quickly find themselves frustrated and several steps behind their peers.

 Zaborowski specifically recommends “Karate, judo, swimming, and wrestling” as options suited to children dealing with low vision.
-Whatever the case may be, the message is constant: children need activities and those with poor eyesight often have to search to find one that they can excel in.
+Whatever the case may be, the message is constant.
+Children need activities and those with poor eyesight often have to search to find one that they can excel in.
 Finding it can be a struggle, but options exist and are well worth the trouble to join.